Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **President:** From 2008 to 2012, NC-02 was competitive, with Democratic margins around 11–14 points.
 Since 2016, the district has shifted decisively left, with Clinton, Biden, and Harris all winning by 22–28 points.
 The transformation is driven by explosive suburban growth, high educational attainment, and increasing racial and ethnic diversity—especially in North Raleigh, Morrisville, and Wake Forest.
 By 2024, the district had become a Democratic anchor in the Triangle, with margins nearly tripling since 2008.
 - **Governor:** After Republican Pat McCrory’s narrow win in 2012, the district shifted dramatically left, with Democratic margins widening in every cycle.
 Stein’s 2024 win by nearly 48 points (71.09%–23.48%) highlights the transformation from a competitive seat to a Democratic stronghold.
 The surge in Democratic support reflects explosive suburban growth, high educational attainment, and increasing diversity, especially in communities like North Raleigh and Morrisville.
 - **Senate:** Democrats have won every Senate race since 2010, with margins expanding from 13.78 points in 2014 to over 29 points in 2022 (Beasley 63.44%, Budd 34.16%).
 The district’s highly educated, diverse electorate—anchored by suburban professionals and new residents—drives strong Democratic performance and widening margins.
 - **Attorney General:** Stein and Jackson have both posted landslide wins, with margins growing from 22 points in 2016 to nearly 33 in 2024.
-The district’s highly educated, diverse, and suburban electorate drives strong Democratic performance down the ballot, and the trend is toward even larger Democratic margins as the area continues to grow and diversify.
+This mirrors the broader partisan shift in NC-01, as Democratic strength in Black-majority precincts is offset by growing GOP support in rural and exurban areas.
+The race remains reliably Democratic, but the trend is toward increased competitiveness.
-- **Lt Governor:** Democratic candidates have won by double digits in every cycle, with margins expanding from 13 points in 2016 to over 31 in 2024.
-This mirrors the district’s broader partisan realignment, as suburban growth and demographic change have made the district a Democratic stronghold at every level.
+- **Lt Governor:** Democratic candidates have won each cycle, but by shrinking margins—from over 9 points in 2016 to just over 8 in 2024.
+The narrowing gap reflects the district’s increasing competitiveness and the GOP’s rural gains, with Democratic strength anchored in urban and Black-majority precincts but eroding in outlying areas.
-- **Supreme Court:** Democratic candidates have swept all recent Supreme Court races, with margins near or above 28 points, underscoring the district’s strong Democratic identity.

 **Narrative Note:**
 - *NC-02’s explosive suburban growth and increasing diversity have transformed it into a Democratic stronghold, with margins widening in every recent statewide race.
 The district is now a core part of the Democratic coalition in the Triangle, with its political future closely tied to the ongoing trends of urbanization and demographic change.*